Heading to Chile for the solar eclipse? Here are 17 of the country's best stargazing sites

 Many regions in Chile do not have these problems, and if they do, they exist on a smaller scale.

-Why is Chile so good for astronomy?
+Why Chile is so good for stargazing and astonomy

 • Chile’s weather is excellent for stargazing, with rare cloud coverage in the Andes and almost no rainfall at all in some places.

-Chile’s best dark-sky locations
+Chile’s best dark-sky locations for stargazing

 Gabriela Mistral Dark Sky Sanctuary, Elqui Valley